-Mod = the number of noise sensitive receptors that would experience a moderate noise impact existing at-grade railway crossing at Bloomfield Avenue in Gilroy, which would eliminate horn noise at that location.
+Implementation of the project alternatives would change the current practices regarding the sounding of train horns and crossing bells in the noise RSA.
+Most of the length of Alternatives 1 and 3 would be grade separated and on aerial structures.
+As a result, there are no locations where HSR trains would regularly sound warning horns.
+Alternative 1 would eliminate one existing at-grade railway crossing at Bloomfield Avenue in Gilroy, which would eliminate horn noise at that location.
 Alternative 2 would be predominantly located on an embankment in or adjacent to the existing Caltrain/UPRR railway, which would necessitate the elimination of 33 existing at-grade crossings where trains currently sound warning horns.
 The elimination of at-grade crossings associated with Alternative 2 would produce a beneficial impact because of reduced noise exposure from horns and crossing bells.
 Existing trains would still sound horns at Caltrain stations with Alternative 2.